nextg-wireless/training-5g/_sources/index.rst.txt

 For more information on Docker, see the `Background on Docker, Kubernetes & Helm` section.

-The E2 interface is based on the O-RAN Alliance's specifications.
+The E2 interface is based on the O-RAN ALLIANCE's specifications.
 Messages are encoded through the ASN.1 standard, which allows messages to be encoded in binary according to a specification file.
 ASN.1 encoding and decoding is implemented for many programming languages, allowing E2 and xApp specifications to be theoretically language-agnostic.